MichaelRabek/rh-linux-poc/README.md

                   # ↳ the quickstart only runs this if no ISO was downloaded in this clone of the repository
 ```

+In case of problems consult the [Set up your Hypervisor](#set-up-your-hypervisor) section below.
-The next step is to go to [Setup your Virtual Machines](#setup-your-virtual-machines) and install the *host-vm*
+The next step is to go to [Setup your Virtual Machines](#setup-your-virtual-machines) and install the `host-vm`.

 # How it works:

 We create two Virtual Machines connected with two virtual networks.
 The first
-is a nvme/tcp soft target (*target-vm*), the second is a nvme/tcp host
+is a NVMe/TCP soft target (`target-vm`), the second is a NVMe/TCP host
-(*host-vm*).
-On the *host-vm* we will execute the UEFI firmware with QEMU.
+(`host-vm`).
+On the `host-vm` we will execute the UEFI firmware with QEMU.
 The
-firmware will connect to the nvme1n1 device on the remote *target-vm* with nvme/tcp,
+firmware will connect to the nvme1n1 device on the remote `target-vm` with NVMe/TCP,
 load the kernel, take over the boot process by using the information provided by the UEFI
 firmware via the NBFT table.